wesleyfongchong/website-content/post/lab/my-software-projects/index.md

 It used the GitHub GraphQL APIs to gather the data.
 I wrote it in Laravel first, then migrated to Go to make it faster, but after pitching the idea to some GitHub users it was not well received, and I just used it for some tutorials.

-It's now been 2 years since my last public project release, and I decided to stop making software projects for sale.
+It's now been 2 years since my last public project release, and I decided to stop making software projects with the goal of making them profitable businesses.

-After more than a decade, I am now focusing on creating educational material, projects just for fun, things to help other people and empower them to create their own vision for the future.
+After more than a decade, I found my way and maybe true calling in teaching all I know to beginners, so I am now focusing on creating educational material, projects just for fun, things to help other people and empower them to create their own vision for the future.

+This website and my books and courses, basically.